Huotes/CommitMaker/README.md

 Algorith (noun.): Word used by programmers when... they do not want to explain what they did.

 Chuck Norris eats steak for every single meal.
 Most times he forgets to kill the cow.

+All roads lead to Chuck Norris.
+And by the transitive property, a roundhouse kick to the face.